JoeL2002git/sqlite_pandas_d/README.md

 # Assignment-2-Lite-Split-
 Single-Table Patient Roster in SQLite

-Overview: The goal of this project is to write and run single-table select queries in DB Browswer using SQLite.
+Overview: The goal of this project is to write and run single-table select queries in DB Browswer using SQLite by using Python packages pandas and SQLAlchemy.

 Steps: